Quick Start

 ## Working Principle

-- **Advantage**: Effectively avoids the problem of broken chains in scenarios such as thread calls, listener callbacks, and reflection calls
+- **Advantages**: Effectively avoid disconnection problems in scenarios like thread calls, listener callbacks, and reflection calls

-- **Trade-off**: May produce false positives, requiring further analysis and confirmation by AI or humans
+- **Trade-offs**: May produce false positives, requiring further analysis and confirmation by AI or humans

 ### Analysis Process